Tayyaba2287/azure-database-migration663/README.md

    Next, I carried out a planned failover to the secondary region.
 This move shifted operations to the secondary database copy and allowed me to simulate real-world challenges.
 I carefully checked the availability and data consistency of the failover database to ensure it met operational standards.
    Finally, I executed a failback to the primary region, showing the reliable and repeatable nature of my failover strategy.

 6. To enhance the security and management of my Azure SQL production database, I began by integrating Microsoft Entra ID as a trusted identity provider, enabling authentication using Microsoft Entra credentials.
-This step was crucial for setting a robust foundation for access control.
+This step was important for setting a robust foundation for access control.
    I then designated a Microsoft Entra admin with privileged permissions within my Azure SQL Database environment.
 This admin role was critical as it held authority over user management and access control.
 I ensured that I could connect to the production database using these Microsoft Entra admin credentials within Azure Data Studio.
    Following this, I created a new user account in Microsoft Entra ID to act as the DB Reader.
 With the admin credentials, I connected to the production database in Azure Data Studio and assigned the db_datareader role to this newly created DB Reader User.
 This role definition was specifically chosen to provide the user with read-only privileges, ensuring they could access data without the ability to modify it.
    To finalize the setup, I reconnected to my production database using the credentials of the new DB Reader user to test the assigned permissions.
-This step was essential to confirm that the correct role had been assigned, and the user had the appropriate read-only access.
+This step helped me to confirm that the correct role had been assigned, and the user had the appropriate read-only access.
 Through these actions, I successfully configured and defined roles, and created both admin and reader accounts, streamlining user access and enhancing security.

 **File structure of the project**
+- README.md file contains all my experience with the project.
+- AzureProjectDiagram.pdf file contains a UML visual diagram for the architecture I built.

 **Installation instructions**
+Although there is no need to download, you can clone this repository by copying and pasting the following in your command line. git clone

 **Usage instructions**
+You can have a read through my README.md file and AzureProjectDiagram.pdf file to see how I went about the project.

 **License information**